JohnZavisa/jekyll-now/about.md

 permalink: /about/
 ---

-Software Developer and Data Scientist at AUTOFLYTE.
+Software Engineer at AUTOFLYTE.
 Computer Science Major at Middle Tennessee State University

 ### More Information